Skip to content ↓

 • Pupils can also complete self-assessments, answer questions or engage in discussion during lessons.

-• Willingness to engage with technology in a creative sense outside school (dependent of devices available at home) because of increased targeted use in school
+• Willingness to engage with technology in a creative sense outside school (dependent on devices available at home) because of increased targeted use in school

 • There should be a greater use of devices displayed by pupils in other areas of the curriculum (This can be measured by the number of logins per week).